 - Installing storm shutters on your windows

-- Replacing and updating appliances and systems as necessary
+- Replacing and updating home systems and appliances as necessary

 - Maintaining storm gutters

-Homeowners insurance protects the most important asset you own, but if you’ve never bought it before, some confusion is understandable.
-Know what your policy covers and what it doesn’t, and what you can do to lower your costs and extend your coverage.
-You’ll be glad you educated yourself when the time comes to file a claim.
+Homeowners insurance protects your most important assets, but if you’ve never purchased a policy before, it can be challenging to understand the nuances of each policy.
+Take time to research and know what your policy covers, what it doesn’t cover, and what you can do to lower your costs and extend your coverage.
+If you ever need to file a claim, you’ll be glad you took the time to educate yourself.